THOMASELOVE/431-classes-2024/class03/README.md

 These come from the Welcome to 431 survey - some more results from that survey [can be found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/class02/welcome-report.md).

-- This past weekend, I sang, danced and acted with the Hudson Players in the [Ohio Community Theatre Association](https://www.octa1953.org/)'s state competition, where the adjudicators positively described my performance in their comments and, in particular, singled out my shoes.
+- Saturday, I sang, danced and acted with the Hudson Players in the [Ohio Community Theatre Association](https://www.octa1953.org/)'s state competition, where the adjudicators positively described my performance in their comments and, in particular, singled out my shoes.

 ## Announcements